Aspects of World History since 1945

 J. Otto Pohl, Ph.D.

-Course Description: This course is a survey course of world history since the end of World War II in 1945.
+This course is a survey course of world history since the end of World War II in 1945.
 It examines the history of the world from 1945 to 1991 in the context of the Cold War between the US and the USSR.
 The course will focus on the foreign policies of the US and USSR and their effect on other regions of the world.
 Among other events the course will cover the reconstruction of Europe after World War II, the Arab-Israeli wars, the Vietnam War, and the emergence of newly independent states in Africa.
 Within the Soviet – US conflict the course will pay special attention to the socialist emphasis on the collectivization of agriculture versus traditional forms of agriculture.
-The course will look at the extension of collectivized agriculture influenced by the extension of the Soviet model to the Baltic States and Western Ukraine, Vietnam, and parts of Africa.
+The course will look at the extension of collectivized agriculture based on the Soviet model to the Baltic States and Western Ukraine, Vietnam, and parts of Africa.
 The course will also deal extensively with the displacement of large numbers of people due to war and ethnic cleansing and the long term ramifications of such forced migration.
 In particular the course will look at forced migration in Europe and the Middle East.
 Other themes we will touch on are economic development, the emergence of international organizations, and the collapse of European colonialism in Asia and Africa.

-Requirements: The goal of this class is to give students a general frame work of the history of the conflict between the US and USSR and other major international events from 1945 to 1991.
+The goal of this class is to give students a general frame work of the history of the conflict between the US and USSR and other major international events from 1945 to 1991.
 Students need to attend class regularly and do the assigned readings.
 Material from both the readings and the lectures will appear on the final exam.
 No mobile phones are to be visible during class.
 They are to be out of sight and turned off.
 Finally, I have a significant hearing loss and may have to ask people to repeat their questions or statements from time to time.
 You can minimize this by speaking loudly and clearly.
 This syllabus is tentative and subject to change.

-Readings: The readings are taken mainly from three books.
+The readings are taken mainly from three books.
 These books are Geoffry Hosking, The First Socialist Society: A History of the Soviet Union from Within, Second Enlarged Edition (Cambridge, MA: Harvard University Press, 1993), Martin Walker, The Cold War: A History (NY: Henry Holt and company, 1993), and Robert McMahon, The Cold War: A Very Short Introduction (Oxford UK: Oxford University Press, 2003).
 There are also a number of shorter readings, mostly journal articles.
 The instructor has copies of all the assigned readings and will make them available to the students.
 The shorter readings are listed below.

 Clapham, Christopher, “Revolutionary Socialist Development in Ethiopia,” African Affairs, vol. 86, no. 343, (April 1987), pp. 151-165.